Half the population are bullied ... most only recognize it when they read this

 In August 2000 and in a manner similar to the sexual offenders register, the UK government has suggested that a register of convicted stalkers might be appropriate for the most serious cases.
 In 1998 there were 5800 convictions for stalking in the UK.
 "Harassment can have a devastating effect on people's lives.
 It is something that must be tackled" comments Home Office minister Charles Clarke.
 Diana Lamplugh of the Suzy Lamplugh Trust welcomed the guide.
 "Victims [of stalking] will come forward much quicker." she says.
 "At the moment they are made to feel stupid and they wonder if it's their fault."

-The serial bully in the workplace often exhibits many of the characteristics of stalking, especially in the later phase of the bullying cycle.
+Tim Field believed that the serial bully in the workplace often exhibits many of the characteristics of stalking, especially in the later phase of the bullying cycle.
 The target is bombarded with memos, emails, yellow stickies, and if off sick with stress caused by the bullying, may receive harassing phone calls at home.
 Family members often receive harassing phone calls also.

 A largely-unrecognized effect of stalking is psychiatric injury.
 See the page on stress for details of injury to health caused by bullying, harassment, and stalking.